Last Updated on March 24, 2022 by Paroma

 You may dare to pack in those flip flops for a day out at the beach (evenings will still be cold) and definitely get those sunnies!
 It gets cooler in November (although we’ve had a few brief hot spells even then), so please remember to pack some warm clothes.

 Travel bags for San Francisco

 You are obviously not going to lug in your roller back along these steep treacherous hills of ours as you explore the city, so here are a few handy suggestions for including a trendy bag to carry around in San Francisco all the while keeping your valuables safe.

 - Travel camera bags: TRUE STORY THIS- I witnessed my friend’s camera being snatched at the speed of lightning from her bare hands in Japantown no less (my neighborhood) in broad daylight.
 She did not carry a camera bag with her which made that shining Canon DSLR an easy target.
 So ladies, listen up when I say that a good travel camera bag is a must to protect that precious photography gear of yours!
 I have an entire post on travel camera bags for every budget so that you can visit San Francisco with your camera and peace of mind intact to snap up all those secret Instagram worthy spots!
-I personally own the Kelly Moore Luna vegan travel camera bag and love it to bits!
-Here are some blogger favorites from Amazon.
+I personally own the Kelly Moore Luna vegan travel camera bag and love it to bits because it is perfect for my photography gear.

 Must have travel accessories for San Francisco

 I am going to end this post with recommendations on super practical things to include in your San Francisco packing list, especially if you are visiting from outside of USA.
 These are as follows:

 - Adapter: Being in North America, San Francisco electrical outlets/sockets are three pin (work for 2 pin as well) providing up to 125 V. So if you are visiting from Europe or India or wherever the power outlet is 220 V, you will need an adapter.